 I start painting my unsold pecans different colors and glue them to tennis balls in festive designs.
 I add colorful ribbons and call them Christmas Pecans.

-I purchase the domain name ChristmasPecans.com – it’s available, I get a cut though – design a website, and include the keyword Christmas Pecans – and variations like Elvis Christmas Pecans or Coast Christmas Pecans – in unique content developed and displayed throughout my website.
+I purchase the domain name ChristmasPecans.com – it’s available – design a website, and include the keyword Christmas Pecans – and variations like Elvis Christmas Pecans or Cajun Christmas Pecans – in unique content developed and displayed throughout my website.

 And, I make sure the website is professional, updated daily and includes plenty of information about my products.